Why is Statement Analysis® so accurate?

 Only a very small portion of the Statement Analysis techniques are based on research and observations.
 For example, deceptive people may try to convince you they are telling you the truth.
 They will sometimes do this by using phrases such as "I swear to God," "I swear on my mother's grave," "Honest to God," "Honestly" as well as several other phrases.

 Statement Analysis is a very accurate tool in detecting deception.
 The techniques are easy to learn.
-You will begin to hear things in a verbal statement and see things in a written statement that you never heard or seen before.
-When you use these techniques your analysis will not be your opinion but it will be based on the person's own words.For more examples of the Statement Analysis techniques, take a look at my analysis of some famous cases.
+You will begin to hear things in a verbal statement and see things in a written statement that you never noticed before.
+Click here to review the results of a study which show how accurate the Statement Analysis techniques are.For more examples of the Statement Analysis techniques, take a look at my analysis of some famous cases.